-Our group was established by the B-IT foundation, and has worked closely with chairs in architecture and other disciplines in teaching and research, both at RWTH and internationally.
+Table 1: Summary matrix of our 3 research directions and 4 contribution levels, with project names in each cell.
+Not all projects could be explained or referenced here due to space constraints; please see our home page URL at the end of this document for more details. disciplines in teaching and research, both at RWTH and internationally.
 RUFAE, for example, is an international network of research groups interested in augmented environments; partners include Electricité de Paris, Stanford, Darmstadt, CMU, Moscow, KTH, and RWTH.

 The German Excellence Initiative has turned around the German government's research funding strategy in 2005, directing strong financial support to nine Elite Universities selected in a multiyear process based on both current standing and potential for innovation, to let them become more visible in today's global research landscape.
 Of these nine elite universities, RWTH Aachen University was awarded the highest amount of funding.
-In particular, our group is part of the UMIC excellence cluster at RWTH on high-speed mobile networks, contributing HCI expertise to the cluster, and of HumTec, a new interdisciplinary research centre at RWTH between the social sciences and engineering and an incubator for international young researchers.
+In particular, our group is part of the UMIC excellence cluster at RWTH on high-speed mobile networks, contributing HCI expertise to the cluster, and of HumTec, a new interdisciplinary research center at RWTH between the social sciences and engineering and an incubator for international young researchers.